-Mariah Carey’s Reality Show ‘Mariah’s World,’ Not Returning For Second Season, Low Ratings An Bad Timing?
+Mariah Carey’s Reality Show, ‘Mariah’s World,’ Not Returning For Second Season, Low Ratings And Bad Timing?

 — billboard (@billboard) September 19, 2017

-Mariah had also relayed that at the time she chose to film Mariah’s World the timing had been right because she was performing in Vegas and on a world tour.
+Mariah had also relayed that at the time she chose to film Mariah’s World, the situation had been right because she was performing in Vegas and on a world tour.
 This meant the diva was not in the studio and was more open to having cameras and people constantly around.

 New Releases in Music Video & Concerts